-Use our table below to compare services that send money from Éire to Kenya.
-Compare the money transfer providers' fees and speeds, then click "Go to site" when you've found the best one to send your Euros to Kenya.
+Use our table to compare the best money transfer companies to send money to Kenya.
+You can compare deposit and receiving options, fees and transfer speeds, then click the "Go to site" button when you've found the best one to get your money to Kenya.

 1 - 5 of 5